sharpfoxdev/budget-now/README.md

 # Code architecture and design decisions

-The code architecture is based on Model-View-Controller design pattern with commandLineParser, that parses initial commands from CLI and helper `DateManager` class, that handles dates.
+The code architecture is based on Model-View-Controller design pattern with helper `DateManager` class, that handles dates.

-Firstly the arguments are sent from main.cpp into `CommandLineParser`.
-It contains map between available commands and respective member functions, that can handle them.
-There we get only command parameters from args and these parameters then get passed further into `Controller` in appropriate member function, that further handles them.
+## Code flow

-Lots of member functions in `CommandLineParser` are static yet they take an instance of `CommandLineParser` as their parameter, which can look a bit odd.
-It is because the map between commands and member functions utilizes `std::function` which works better with static functions, yet I needed to access members of the `CommandLineParser` instance, so in the end I decided to use static member functions with `CommandLineParser` instance as a function parameter to meet these two requirements.
+Firstly the arguments are sent from `main.cpp` into `MasterController`.
+It contains map between available commands and controllers (instances implementing `IController`), that handle them.
+Based on the command recieved on the CLI, `MasterController` then calls appropriate controler, who handles the command by updating/retrieving data from the model.
+After the request is executed, controller returns appropriate instance of `IView`, that can display result of the operation on the model or the retrieved data.
+This view instance is then propagated up through `MasterController` to the `main.cpp`, where there is called method on the view, that renders the result to the user.

-After arguments are parser into just command parameters, they are passed into appropriate function in `Controller`.
-Controller holds instances of `View` and `Model`.
-Firstly it calls `Model` to store/retrieve data and passes command arguments to it and then calls `View` to display results to the user on CLI.
+## Info about classes
 `Model` is the core of the application as it handles logic of data, its storing and retrieving.
 It utilizes json.hpp https://github.com/nlohmann/json library and structures from `dataNS` namespace, that encapsulates structures `DateStruct`, `Expense`, `Income`, `Category`, `Budget` and `BudgetsHolder` as well as respective functions, to convert these structures to and from json.
 These functions get called by the json.hpp library and thats the reason, they have to be in a namespace together with the structures, otherwise there is a naming overlap.

 `Budget` structure holds vector of `Incomes` (these are unnamed) and a map between name of category and `Category` object.